Tenancy Services Team

 Applying for a mutual exchange

-If you want to apply for an exchange, all parties will need to complete an application form, which is available from the Customer Service Centre or the Tenancy Team.
+If you want to apply for an exchange, all parties will need to complete an application form, which is available on-line, from the Customer Service Centre or the Tenancy Team.
 Once all applications have been received, we have six weeks to approve or decline your request.
-During this time, we will inspect your property and send you a copy of the condition report for your records.
+The property you are moving to must meet your housing needs unless there are exception circumstances.
 In all cases, the incoming tenant must accept the condition of the property before the exchange is approved.
-Depending on the condition of the property, the exchange may be refused or made subject to certain conditions.

 We could take action against you for rent arrears or anti social behaviour in line with our policies, which may result in you losing your home, if you do not get in touch with us or you fail to pay as agreed.